 Table of Contents

-Lucky money is one of the most recognizable and meaningful traditions during Vietnamese Tet, symbolizing good fortune, heartfelt blessings, and the joy of new beginnings.
+Lucky money is one of the most recognizable and meaningful traditions during Vietnamese Tet, the Lunar new year in Vietnam.
+It symbolizes good fortune, warm wishes, and new beginnings.

 1. What Is Vietnamese Lucky Money?

-Lucky money, known in Vietnamese as “lì xì”, refers to money placed inside red envelopes and given during Tet/Tet Nguyen Dan, or Lunar New Year in Vietnam.
+Lucky money, known in Vietnamese as โlรฌ xรฌโ, refers to money placed inside red envelopes and given during Tet.
 It represents wishes for luck, health, and prosperity, especially for children and elders.

-During Vietnamese Tet, “lì xì” is typically exchanged from the first day of the new year, when families visit one another and share New Year greetings.
+During Vietnamese Tet, “lรฌ xรฌ” is typically exchanged from the first day of Tet, when families visit one another and share New Year greetings.
 The amount itself is less important than the intention behind it: offering a positive start and blessings for the year ahead.

 2. The Cultural Meaning Behind Vietnamese Lucky Money